hitochan777/unk-replacer/README.md

     If you also want to replace unknown words in **development data**, you can specify the paths to the source development data (`--dev-src`), target development data (`--dev-tgt`), word alignment (`--dev-align`).

+    If you want to replace unknown words in one-to-one alignment only, you can set `--replace-type` to `1-to-1`.

 4. Train NMT model with the replaced training data from step 3